 Ingredients

-• 1 tsp of dry beef stock powder
+1 tsp dry beef stock powder (optional, for extra flavor)

 Instructions